LKosoj/Samovar/libraries/XGZP6897D/README.md

 `XGZP6897D(uint16_t K);`
 Constructor.
 K is specific to the sensor we use (see above description).
+If you want to specify another I2C interface, you can pass the interface to the constructor:
+`XGZP6897D(uint16_t K, TwoWire* theWire);`

 `bool begin();`
 Initialization.
 Return true: device responding.  false:device not responding.